bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 - `duplicateTags` (tags that were not added as they would be a duplicate of existing or validTags).

-## Custom rending with default scoped slot
+## Custom rendering with default scoped slot

 If you fancy a different look and feel for the tags control, you can provide your own custom rendering via the default scoped slot.
 You can either create your own tags, or use our helper